 Not only is the process something we take pride in, but organic heritage grains are better for you, and many people find them to be more digestible than modern hybridized wheat.
 At Sunrise Flour Mill there are no added chemicals, and we never bleach or bromate.
 Our wheat is grown in nutrient-rich soil and is free from chemicals.
 It is our vision and mission to bring you the very best organic heritage wheat that not only help you be a better baker, but are also better for you.

 There are a few things that make us unique

 The Whole Story

-Darrold studied bread baking, and worked on developing a pizza flour while we were selling a little organic conventional wheat flour at a local farmers market.
+Darrold studied bread baking, and worked on developing a pizza flour, while we were selling organic conventional wheat flour at a local farmers market.

 While Darrold was developing this pizza flour, we were baking and eating a lot of bread and pizza.
 As we ate more and more bread and pizza, Darrold became increasingly achy and lethargic with new symptoms every few months.
 He had sinus problems, headaches and myriad intestinal issues including gastric reflux so bad he slept nearly sitting upright for a year.

 He saw numerous doctors who prescribed and suggested a variety of pills, but to no avail.
 Darrold’s symptoms became so debilitating that he was spending most of his time in bed.
 We reached out to specialists, but gained no further understanding of his illness.

 It wasn’t until after an evening out gorging on family-sized Italian pasta dishes that Darrold’s symptoms hit a peak and we began to consider that gluten sensitivity might be the culprit.